 - 15% Deposit = £45,000

-It goes without saying the more deposit you can save up the better, for your own repayment costs and for the chance of being accepted.
-Mortgage deals and schemes are changing daily and don’t be tempted to choose the deal with the lowest rates as this doesn’t necessarily mean you get the best deal.
+It goes without saying the more deposit you can save up the better.
+Your own repayment costs and for the chance of being accepted is greater.
+Mortgage deals and schemes are changing daily.
+Don’t be tempted to choose the deal with the lowest rates as this doesn’t necessarily mean you get the best deal.
 There could be hidden fees or a good introductory rate but very high normal rate once your low rate period has ended.

 One thing you need to know also is how much you can afford to pay each month for your mortgage repayments.
 Also consider early repayment charges as you may decide to sell the property or change mortgages at a future date.

-You can use our handy mortgage calculator to work out some rough figures but always bear in mind these will most likely change in an official application.
+You can use our handy mortgage calculator to work out some rough figures.
+Please always bear in mind these will most likely change in an official application.
 Saving a larger deposit will mean cheaper monthly repayments, improved chance of getting accepted, better deals and obviously give you a bigger buying budget.

 If you are buying a property in London and the South East you may require a bigger deposit due to house prices being higher in these areas.
-Remember the more you can put down as a deposit the more you save on interest in the long terms and the savings can be quite significant too.
+Remember the more you can put down as a deposit the more you save on interest.

 You won’t be charged any fees on the 20% loan until after the first 5 years of owning your new home.
 You usually have to contribute by saving up 5% of the deposit with this scheme.

 Here at Mortgage Squared we can help with all your mortgage needs including the Government help to buy scheme.
-We have access to all the market and the latest rates and schemes so you can be sure you’re getting quotes from all the major lenders and the latest deals and rates out now.
+We have access to the whole of market and the latest rates and schemes.
+You can be sure you’re getting quotes from all the major lenders and the latest deals and rates out now.
 We aren’t tied to one lender or company we search the whole market.